Relax! These Wacky Pregnancy Symptoms are Totally Normal

 We spoke to OB-GYN Dr. Ellen Manos, who weighed in on why women may be experiencing specific pregnancy symptoms...and what you can do if you're dealing with them.

 First trimester fatigue

-Nope, it’s not your imagination.
-Creating a human is exhausting — particularly in those early days.
+No, it's not just in your imagination.
+Creating a human can be downright exhausting — particularly in those early days.
 The good news?
-The fatigue should pass.
-“Welcome to pregnancy!”
-Dr. Manos said. ” It is a perfectly normal response to the changes in multiple hormones in the first trimester.
-After 14 weeks, fatigue often lifts and many patients experience a burst of energy.”
+It should pass.
+'Welcome to pregnancy!'
+Dr. Manos said. ' It is a perfectly normal response to the changes in multiple hormones in the first trimester.
+After 14 weeks, fatigue often lifts and many patients experience a burst of energy.'

 Second trimester fatigue

 If you're still bone-tired during the middle of your pregnancy, you may want to check in with your provider.
 'When fatigue occurs in the second trimester, it is often associated with low iron/anemia as the needs of the growing fetus become greater,' Dr. Manos explained.